tom-seddon/b2/doc/Debug-version.md

 the list above.
 The image will be inserted in drive 0, as per `mount`, and the emulator reset.

+### `load-disc/WIN?path=PATH&drive=N&in_memory=FLAG`

+Load disk image from file `PATH`, which must be supplied.

+Optional `FLAG` specifies whether to make it an in-memory disk image (default false) and `N` is the drive to load it into - 0 or 1.

+This is roughly equivalent to going to the corresponding section of the `File` menu and picking the given file using the file selector.

+(There is also a `load-disk` endpoint, which behaves exactly the same.)

 ## Using the HTTP API for developing BBC software

 The process involves having the Makefile (or batch